TheKonanKouassi/Training/README.md

 # Training
-This repository is dedicated for my own training
+This repository is dedicated for my own training.
+I'm new to Python and GitHub, so I'm testing.